microsoft/vscode-dev-azure/README.md

 ## Known Issues and Limitations

-1. The Docker daemon can’t run within Azure Cloud Shell.
-The Docker CLI is installed, however most operations (docker run, docker build) are not supported.
-2. Azure Cloud Shell instances that vscode.dev/azure connect to use Ehpemeral storage.
+1. Azure Cloud Shell instances that vscode.dev/azure connect to use Ehpemeral storage.
 Changes to the filesystem aren’t expected to persist between vscode.dev/azure sessions.
-3. A long initial loading time with a blank VS Code screen is expected.
-Please check whether there is a pop-up from VS Code asking you to sign in with Microsoft or GitHub.
+2. A long initial loading time is expected.

 ## Filing Issues

 Please create issues on this repository as you find them while using vscode.dev/azure.

 ## How do I get access to the product?